 Sponsored by Save Pine Tree Gardens

-A virtual talk with author Maggie Newcomb on her journey from bipolar and psychosis to stability and joy, described in her book Chocolate Pudding in Heaven.
+A virtual talk with author Maggie Newcomb on her journey from bipolar disorder and psychosis to stability and joy, described in her book Chocolate Pudding in Heaven.
 With dignity, humor and compassion, Maggie tells the inspiring story of her life with mental illness, solutions she has found, and ways we can end the stigma.

 Maggie says “I want to spread the word that mental illness can be managed and doesn’t have to stop people from living the life they want.
 I believe that we, as a society, need to end the stigma so that people can get the help they need.
 I want all people to be proud of who they are no matter what they have been through.”